zangelchen/Amazon-Reviews/README.md

 # Background

-We developed a code to using JSON files extracted from Amazon Reviews.
+We developed a code using JSON files extracted from Amazon Reviews.
 Our aspirration was to examine categories within the Music Genre and create analysis based on the reviews provided.
 Our Data gave multiple categories to choose from and allowed us to compare and contrast manageable and easily accessible data source for example: CD & Vinyls and Digital music.

 Link from where data was derived: https://nijianmo.github.io/amazon/index.html